Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureAdvanceSecurityConfiguration.md

 Subscription Contributor)** role.

-An Azure Automation Account resource is deployed to collect data for additional security policies [listed here ](.././azureAdvanceSecurityConfiguration/#advanced-security-configuration).
+An Azure Automation Account resource is deployed to collect data for additional security policies [listed here](.././azureAdvanceSecurityConfiguration/#advanced-security-configuration).
 The Azure Active Directory control plane exposes the data only through
 PowerShell that needs to run under a Global AD reader credential.

 To ensure that Cloudneeti does not ever store/have access to a global AD